47degrees/LambdaTestTiming/README.md

 next `LambdaState`.
 A composition of simple and compound `LambdaAct`'s is central to each user written test.
-LambdaTestTiming is a good example of this extensibility where without any changes to the base system, it adds tining support by defining the new timing `LambdaAct`s.
+LambdaTestTiming is a good example of this extensibility where without any changes to the base system, it adds timing support by defining the new timing `LambdaAct`s.

 You should review the features of the base LambdaTest system before reading the documentation below.